ImperiousEnterprise/VisableChat/ReadMe.md

 # Visable Chat

-This project is aimed at providing a small chat api to showcase springboot written in kotlin The Endpoints are:
+This project is aimed at providing a small chat api to showcase springboot written in kotlin.
+The Endpoints are:
 ```
 POST /users - Create User to chat